Helga W. Kraft: Life

-Kraft grew up in East-Berlin, Germany, but soon relocated to Western Germany; emigration to the US in 1958.
+Kraft grew up in East-Berlin, Germany, but soon relocated to Western Germany; she emigrated to the US in 1958.
 She pursued German Studies at the University of California, Berkeley, and obtained the Ph.D. in 1970.
-Subsequently she held tenure track positions at Westminster College, Pennsylvania; University of Kansas; Florida State University, Tallahassee, FL; the University of Florida, Gainesville, FL; the University of Illinois at Chicago.
+Subsequently Kraft held tenure track positions at Westminster College, Pennsylvania; University of Kansas; Florida State University, Tallahassee, FL; the University of Florida, Gainesville, FL; the University of Illinois at Chicago.

-In addition to scholarly research and teaching (she received twice a ‘Teacher of the Year’ award), she organized teacher workshops, established various faculty and student exchange programs with German universities, and promoted German Culture in the US through initiating conferences, film series, exhibits, and lectures.
-She worked together with the Goethe Institut and German Consulates in New York, Chicago and Atlanta and received an Award for “Distinguished Service in the International Field” from the German Consulate, Atlanta.
+In addition to scholarly research and teaching (she received Teacher of the Year award twice), she organised teacher workshops, established various faculty and student exchange programs with German universities, and promoted German culture in the US through initiating conferences, film series, exhibits, and lectures.
+She worked with the Goethe Institut and German Consulates in New York, Chicago and Atlanta and received an Award for Distinguished Service in the International Field from the German Consulate, Atlanta.

-As a director of Women’s Studies (1990 – 1995), she initiated the Center for Women’s Studies and Gender Research at the University of Florida; as a full professor she headed the Department of Germanic Studies at the University of Illinois at Chicago (1997-2004).
-For three years she was active as the editor of the Women in German Yearbook.
-Feminist Studies in German Literature and Culture (2005-2007).
+As a director of Women’s Studies (1990 – 1995), she founded the Center for Women’s Studies and Gender Research at the University of Florida; as a full professor she headed the Department of Germanic Studies at the University of Illinois at Chicago (1997-2010).
+For three years she was active as the editor of the Women in German Yearbook: Feminist Studies in German Literature and Culture (2005-2007).
 Since 2010 she has been Professor Emerita at the University of Illinois at Chicago.

-She is married to economist Dr. Richard H. P. Kraft and has one daughter and three grandchildren.
-After her official retirement in 2010 she moved to Berlin, Germany, where she now resides and continues her research.
+She was married to economist Dr. Richard H. P. Kraft (†) and has one daughter.
+After her official retirement in 2010 she moved to Berlin, Germany, where she now continues her research.